jsw08/WidgetHub/README.md

 - Resizable wrapper
 - Editable profiles that save to to localstorage
 - Toggleable edit mode
+- add-wiget menu

 ## Soon™

-- Creating an add-widget menu
 - Create a settings page
-- Widget creation API
+- Widget api and store
 - Make it look prettier(.io)